 An FMI should complete final settlement no later than the end of the value date, and preferably intraday or in real time, to reduce settlement risk.
 An LVPS or SSS should consider adopting RTGS or multiple-batch processing during the settlement day.

-RTGS payments in UNISS are settled individually in real time for as long as the account is funded.
+RTGS payments in UNISS are settled individually in real time provided the account is funded.

 Any payments that are not settled at the end of the last session during which the transaction was eligible for settlement are automatically removed from UNISS but may be resubmitted for settlement when the system reopens.